Turkish economic crisis (2018–current): Suicides

-In January 2018, a worker self-immolated in front of Parliament.
-Another person burnt himself in the office of the governor of Hatay.
+In January 2018, a worker self-immolated in front of Parliament..

+In February 2020, Adem Yarıcı, 42, who was unemployed for a long time, burnt himself infront of the office of the governor of Hatay, screaming "my children are hungry" on 7 February 2020; he later died.
+The Hatay governorship stated that he had received assistance from social services, and suffered from psychological problems.

 In November 2019 four siblings were found dead in an apartment in Fatih, Istanbul, having committed suicide because they were unable to pay their bills.
 The price of electricity increased in 2019 around 57% and youth unemployment stood around 27%.
 The electricity bill for the apartment had not been paid for several months.

 A family of four including two children 9 and 5 years old was similarly found in Antalya.
 A note left behind detailed the financial difficulties the family was experiencing.

 In mid-November The Guardian reported that an anonymous benefactor had paid off some debts at local grocery stores in Tuzla and left envelopes of cash on doorstops after the suicides.

 AK Parti officials and media have denied that the recent deaths were caused by the rising cost of living.

+Collapse of birth rates

+The collapse of birth rates in Turkey have been attributed to the ongoing economic crisis.
+The total fertility rate (TFR) dropped from 2.00 in 2018 to 1.48 in 2024, with 937,599 live births recorded that year.
+Persistent inflation, rising housing costs, job insecurity, and declining real incomes have been cited as the reasons for the collapse.